Leading advisor and underwriter for Sustainable Bonds

 Further development of the Sustainable Finance market: DZ BANK is involved in numerous national and international initiatives and working groups to strengthen and further develop the market for Sustainable Finance.

-Successful placements for ESG issuers
+Successful sustainable transactions for issuers

 Selected structuring mandates since 2022